*We have decided to cancel the festival for this year. Thank you for your support.*

 Health in Focus is a program of Population Health Exchange, the lifelong learning hub at Boston University School of Public Health.
 We provide educational programs and resources to anyone interested in adding to or furthering their population health knowledge and skills.

-Examples: aging, activism, urban health, prevention, innovation, media, social movements, nurturing empathy
+hate, incarceration, suicide, substance use, climate change, reproductive justice, firearm violence, inequities (economic, gender, race, LGBTQIA+, transgender, immigrants, refugees), aging, activism, urban health, prevention, innovation, media, social movements, nurturing empathy